DeepanshuSarawagi/Terraform/09-Terraform-State/README.md

   - ```terraform force-unlock LOCK_ID```
 - ```terraform apply -refresh-only``` does not modify your infrastructure but it does modify the state file if it detects changes were made outside of Terraform.
+- Whenever a configuration's backend changes, you must run terraform init again to validate and configure the backend before you can perform any plans, applies, or state operations.
+Re-running init with an already-initialized backend will update the working directory to use the new backend settings.
+Either -reconfigure or -migrate-state must be supplied to update the backend configuration.

 ## 6. Terraform Taint and untaint commands